jdyeakel/2022_mortality/README.md

 ### Mathematica (v.
 14.0)

+*   `carryingcapacity_stability.nb`: Assessment of how changes to resource growth rates and carrying capacities alter the range of consumer mass-density relationships.
+This creates Figure 1 (main text).
+In addition, this script contains the stability analysis detailed in Supplemental Figure C1 (Determinant of the Jacobian and real values of associated Jacobian eigenvalues for consumer-resource system as a function of consumer mass) and Supplemental Figure C5 (the effect of changes to the carrying capacity on the consumer mass threshold).
 *   `naturalmoralityrate.nb`: Details expression of the natural mortality rate (cohort mortality and actuarial mortality).
 This creates Figure 2 (main text).
 *   `starvationmortalityrate.nb`: Details expression of the the starvation mortality rate.
 This creates Figure 3 (main text).
 *   `predationrate_specialist.nb`: Details expression of the mortality rate due to a specialist predator featured primarily in the main text, and creates Figure 4 (main text).
 This script imports `ppmr_fit_table_revreps.csv` and `predpreymass_tablereps.csv` to build panel B in Figure 4, and establishes the expected predator body size given a prey body size used in the analysis.
 This script also creates Supplemental Figure C3, describing mass ranges corresponding to feasible megatrophic interactions.
 *   `predationrate_generalist.nb`:  Details expression of the mortality rate due to a generalist predator, which is discussed in the main text, with findings primarily shown in the Supplement.
 Creates Supplemental Figure C2 (The effect of changing the predation intensity on the single herbivore consumer population) and C4 (The effects of lower predation intensity threshold herbivore mass and threshold predator mass across variable PPMRs) in the supplement.
 *   `harvestmortalityrate.nb`: Details expression of the harvest pressure.
 This creates Figure 5 (main text).
-*   `carryingcapacity_stability.nb`: Stability analysis detailed in Supplemental Figure C1 (Determinant of the Jacobian and real values of associated Jacobian eigenvalues for consumer-resource system as a function of consumer mass) and Supplemental Figure C5 (the effect of changes to the carrying capacity on the consumer mass threshold).

 ### References